Protect Your Identity, Credit Card Information, and Computer

 Use of unsecured wireless networks can put you at risk.

 Wireless networks broadcast and retrieve data through the air using radio frequencies, similar to those used by cordless phones.
 Data, such as credit card numbers, passwords, email or instant messages, transmitted “in the clear” over an unencrypted wireless service can be intercepted and viewed by a malicious user without your knowledge.
 Data that is submitted via an unsecure Web site or application is even more vulnerable.
-We recommend that you use the BC secure wireless network (BC sign-in required).
+We recommend that you use the BC wireless network.

 When you are connected to file-sharing programs for music, games, or software, you may unknowingly allow others to copy private files you never intended to share.